 Employees are allowed to bring a civil lawsuit under the California Labor Code without exhausting every administrative remedy.
 This means that an employee does not have to go through a government agency for every step of proving immigration retaliation.

 Filing a civil lawsuit, including the exact type, can be determined after a consultation with an experienced employment attorney.

 Call us for help…

-For questions about California’s immigration retaliation laws, or to confidentially discuss your case with one of our skilled California employment attorneys, do not hesitate to contact us at the Shouse Law Group.
+For questions about California’s immigration laws, retaliation, and deportation, or to confidentially discuss your case with one of our skilled California employment attorneys, do not hesitate to contact us at the Shouse Law Group.

 - Department of Industrial Relations.
 DLSE – Glossary.

 - U.S. Immigration and Customs Enforcement.
 Who We Are.

 - U.S. Customs and Border Protection.
 About CBP.
 (Under the Department of Homeland Security)

 - California Legislative Information.
 Assembly Bill No. 450.